 This year, the candidates are suggested to attempt at least 80% of the paper with decent accuracy.
 Candidates attaining a score between 140- 170 can expect a call from most of the IIMs provided their academic and other related scores are decent.
 Candidates aiming for the IIM-A, IIM-B and IIM-C must score above 200 to increase their chances of getting a call from them.

-It should be realised that the CAT is all about relative scores and hence, a tough paper implies that all the test-takers found the paper difficult and that the percentile would still remain same for a particular candidate.
+It should be realized that the CAT exam is all about relative scores and hence, a tough paper implies that all the test-takers found the paper difficult and that the percentile would still remain same for a particular candidate.